Wrath of the Tyrant (1992)

 seem to be the most dominant thing and little else can be heard.
 The song ends with an eerie spoken words part.

-Emperor had yet to shed their Death Metal tendencies, entirely.
-There are a handful of riffs that have no place on such a
+that Emperor had yet to shed their death metal tendencies, entirely.
+There are a handful of riffs that have no place on such

 still more enjoyable to listen to then the last few albums they released.

 The Emperor E.P. was recorded in December 1992 and released in May 1993,